 When Should I Try a More Advanced Class?

 Students who have a solid understanding of “the basics” will feel right at home in our Rajas, Intermediate, and Power level classes.
 These classes are not intended to be harder than Basics — in fact, many experienced practioners frequently take Basics because they are not only a great reminder of the building blocks of the practice but are challenging, too!
 It’s the focus that differentiates our more “advanced” offerings from Basics.
-Teachers assume students are familiar with how to do a vinyasa and other “basics” and will, thus, move a little faster and will have time to incorporate a wider array of arm balances, inversions, and more advanced versions of postures.
+Teachers assume students are familiar with how to do a vinyasa and other “basics” and will, thus, move a little faster, allowing time to incorporate a wider array of arm balances, inversions, and more advanced versions of postures.
 The essential difference between Rajas, Intermediate, and Power is class length — Rajas classes are sixty minutes, Intermediate classes are often seventy-five minutes (with a few daytime exceptions), and Power classes are ninety minutes.

 Regardless of class level — Basics, Rajas, Intermediate, or Power — our classes are taught progressively, including offerings and modification for injury or limitation.
 Our teachers do hands-on adjusting that is not intended to be a “correction” but, rather, an assist in alignment or depth of the pose.
 If you prefer not to be adjusted or if you are pregnant or working with an injury or limitation, please be sure to let the teacher know before class begins.